ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-4.md

 ### Forms

 We saw Forms in the last article.
-They are specific to the application, but are common across WASM and Server projects, and in the solution are in */Components/Forms*  in the *Blazor.Database* library.
+They're specific to the application.

 The code below shows the Weather Viewer.
 It's all UI Controls, no HTML markup.